 I’m not near my friends.
 Two weeks after we moved there, he moves to Indiana.
-I’m being by myself.
-And being by yourself leaves lots of room for your headspace to just go crazy.
+I’m being by myself and being by yourself leaves lots of room for your headspace to just go crazy.
 And at that point, maybe two or three months into him being gone that’s when I said this worrying is not only irrational.
 It’s starting to impact me physically, too like I’m losing weight.
 I can’t put back on.
 I’m not sleeping.
-I eventually went to a therapist which in my small country town was not a welcome thing.
+I eventually went to a therapist which in my small country town was not a welcomed thing.
 Therapy is almost seen as defeat like you couldn’t take it, you couldn’t handle it.
 Your faith in God wasn’t strong enough.
-I went to a therapist office, found out I have intrusive thought OCD.
+I went to a therapist’s office, found out I have intrusive thought OCD.

 And what I’ve learned with OCD is that often anxiety and depression are kind of buddies.
 They sit right beside OCD and they take turns.
 So I’m just on a big journey.
 Now I share a lot about that in my new book, Not So By Myself.
 Just how you’re not really by yourself in the quiet space, even when your brain is super loud.

 Carrie: That’s so good.
 So it was a, you had a big stigma hurdle to even get in the therapy office coming from a small town, pull yourself up by your bootstraps.
 Be the tough girl.